 Childish, innocent and naive behavior is also considered kawaii.
 It doesn't mean they are childish, they are just trying to be cute and use innocent expressions that can even indicate eroticism.

-We also recommend reading: Burikko – The Japanese who are too cute!
+We also recommend reading: Burikko - The Japanese girls who have too much cuteness!

 Different types of Kawaii